 Managed Account Services.
 Adviser provides discretionary investment advisory services to separately managed accounts in various fixed income, balanced, U.S. only, and global equity strategies.
 Discretionary services are grounded in fundamental investment analysis and research performed by portfolio managers and research analysts, as more fully described below.
-Individual investment policy statements are developed for client's separately managed accounts taking into account the client's objectives, risk tolerance and investment policies, preferences and restrictions that govern the types of securities purchased in the client's account.
+Individual investment policy statements are developed for client's separately managed accounts taking into account the client's investment objectives, risk tolerance, financial situation and liquidity needs, time horizon, investment preferences and any client-designated restrictions that govern the types of securities purchased in the client's account.